2500+

 The following difference table can clarify the answer to the question "How does a relational database differ from a graph-based database?" if you are still having trouble understanding it.

-It has nodes and edges showing relationships among each other.
+Format | It has tables with rows and columns. | It has nodes and edges showing relationships among each other. |

-Relationships are connected across tables where they are established using foreign keys between tables.
+Relationships | Relationships are connected across tables where they are established using foreign keys between tables. | Considering data, the relationships are represented between edges and nodes. |

-Graph databases operate quickly and do not require joins.
+Complex Queries | Relational databases require complex joins between tables. | Graph databases operate quickly and do not require joins. |

-Graph databases are mainly used for relationship-heavy use cases, including fraud detection and recommendations engines.
+Top Use-Cases | Relationational databases are widely adopted for transaction applications such as online transactions and accountings. | Graph databases are mainly used for relationship-heavy use cases, including fraud detection and recommendations engines. |

 Graph databases, as we all know, are the way to go quickly in mission-critical businesses.
 There are several advantages to utilizing Neo4j, however.
 We’re going to examine it right now: